Weiprecht/DDS-MidtermProject/README.md

 ** Data Cleaning and Transformation **

-- Missing Values: Following missing values were found:
+- Missing Values: The following missing values were found:
 Beer Dataset: IBU (1005 records), ABV (62 records), Style (4 records)
 -  Missing values treatment:
 We do not know why there are gaps in the data for the IBU and ABV.
 So, we assumed that the data was missing at random (MAR) and would be treated as such.